-In 2014, we're doing the first phase of work - the prefeasibility phase - which involves looking at seven areas of the Basin in more detail.
-The Murray Darling Basin Authority (MDBA) is collecting information about how small overbank flows, typically up to around minor flood level, affect the environment and people who live and work along the Goulburn River.
-We are also collecting information about how such flows can be managed, and what sorts of protective measures are needed first.
+In 2014, we completed the first phase of work - the prefeasibility phase - which involved looking at seven areas of the Basin in more detail.
+The Murray-Darling Basin Authority (MDBA) collected information about how overbank flows up to the minor flood range affect the environment and people who live and work along the Goulburn River.
+We also collected information about how such flows can be managed, and what sorts of protective measures are needed first.